SeldonIO/seldon-core/docs-gb/kubernetes/confluent/schema-registry.md

 Setting `security.schemaRegistry.configPath` in the Helm values.yaml file configures the services as follows:

-1. Sets the `SELDON_KAFKA_SCHEMA_REGISTRY_CONFIG_PATH` environment variable
+1. Sets the `SELDON_KAFKA_SCHEMA_REGISTRY_CONFIG_PATH` environment variable to the value of `security.schemaRegistry.configPath`
+2. Creates and mounts a volume `kafka-schema-volume` at `/mnt/schema-registry` for Dataflow, Pipeline Gateway, and Model Gateway
-2. Mounts the `confluent-schema` secret to `/mnt/schema-registry`
+3. Mounts the `confluent-schema` secret to the `kafka-schema-volume`
-3. Expects a `.confluent-schema.yaml` configuration file in the mounted directory
+4. Expects a `.confluent-schema.yaml` configuration file as a key in the `confluent-schema` secret

+{% hint style="info" %}
+**Note**: When using Helm installation, `security.schemaRegistry.configPath` must be set to `/mnt/schema-registry` because Helm automatically creates and mounts the volume at this path.
+For custom installations where you manually configure volumes or run outside of Kubernetes, you can set this to any directory path where your `.confluent-schema.yaml` file is located.
+{% endhint %}
 ### Configuration File Format

 The `.confluent-schema.yaml` file must follow this structure: